hkb29-infi/data-engineering-d1/README.md

     aws firehose put-record --delivery-stream-name $delivery_stream_name --record $record_json_string
     ```

-    A successful command will return a `RecordId`, confirming the record was received.
+    You will get a `RecordId` if the command is successful which confirms that the record was received.

 ## Verifying the Results

-1.  **Check S3**: After a minute or two, you should see a new Parquet file in your processed data bucket, organized by date (e.g., `s3://your-processed-bucket/year=2025/month=11/day=27/...`).
+1.  **Check S3**: After using the `aws firehose put-record`, you should see a new Parquet file in your processed data bucket on your AWS S3 console, organized by date (e.g., `s3://your-processed-bucket/year=2025/month=11/day=29/...`).
-2.  **Run Glue Crawler**: Manually run the Glue Crawler created by Terraform from the AWS Glue console.
-This will crawl the processed data and define its schema in the Glue Data Catalog.
+2.  **Run Glue Crawler**: Manually run the Glue Crawler created by Terraform from the AWS Glue console as this will crawl the processed data and define its schema in the Glue Data Catalog.
-3.  **Query with Athena**: Go to the Amazon Athena query editor, select the database created by Terraform (e.g., `clickstream_db_...`), and run a query against the new table.
+3.  **Query with Athena**: Go to the Amazon Athena query editor, select the database created by Terraform (e.g., `clickstream_db_...`), and run the desired queries in the new table.
+Sample queries are given below.
+Make sure to select a S3 configuration to be able to run the queries in Athena.

 ## Sample Athena Queries

-**Note:** Replace `"your_athena_table_name"` with the actual table name created by your Glue Crawler.

 **1. Verify All Data and Schema**
 ```sql